nilefy/nilefy/apps/frontend/docs/built-in-db.md

 - **Bulk Data Operations:**
   - Supports bulk operations such as uploading data and applying filters.

-The documentation covers the essential aspects of the built-in database module, providing developers with a comprehensive understanding of its structure and functionality.
+// TODO : WHEN DONE , ADD IMAGES FOR THESE FUNCTIONALITIES WORKING The documentation covers the essential aspects of the built-in database module, providing developers with a comprehensive understanding of its structure and functionality.